The constraints of post-quantum classical gravity

 It shall be useful to split up the generators into the purely classical part involving the Poisson bracket and everything else.
 To that end, we write $\mathcal{L}(\cqstate) = \{ \ch, \cqstate \} + \bar{\mathcal{L}}(\cqstate)$ and $C^a(\cqstate) = \{ g^{ab}, C^b \cqstate \} + \bar{C}^a(\cqstate)$.
 The evolution of the smeared constraint reads

 Now there is a lot going on here, so we will break \eqref{eq: hamcon} into pieces and discuss what we expect to get back from each term, before presenting our findings.
-We first comment on the second line of equation \eqref{eq: hamcon}, which consists of the term
+We first comment on the third line of equation \eqref{eq: hamcon}, which consists of the term

-Firstly, we note that \eqref{eq: sbm} has the Lindblad structure of the momentum constraint.
-To gain some intuition it is useful to take the trace of \eqref{eq: sbm} and look at first order in the Kramers-Moyal expansion.
+Firstly, we note that \eqref{eq: sbm} has the Lindblad structure of the momentum constraint.\footnote{By this we mean that the expression in \eqref{eq: sbm} contains quantum operators with the same structure as the momentum constraint \eqref{eq: momentumConstraintFull}, i.e those which come in the format $\sim \partial_a \phi \cqstate \pi$.} To gain some intuition it is useful to take the trace of \eqref{eq: sbm} and look at first order in the Kramers-Moyal expansion.
 Explicitly, equation \eqref{eq: sbm} becomes

 and smearing this over an observable gives